 using a multi-

-Gaussian process as used in other approaches.
-See Bayesian Optimization.
+regression model as used in other approaches.
+See Bayesian Optimization for

 Classification Learner and Regression Learner apps — Choose Optimizable models in the machine learning apps and automatically tune their hyperparameter values by using Bayesian optimization.
 The optimization minimizes the model loss based on the selected validation options.
 This approach has fewer tuning options than using a fit function, but allows you to perform Bayesian optimization directly in the apps.
 See Hyperparameter Optimization in Classification Learner App and Hyperparameter Optimization in Regression Learner App.